-MEG DOHERTY has served as CEO of Norwell VNA (NVNA) and Hospice for nearly 30 years.
-Leading the agency from a single-town operation to a multi-million dollar organization encompassing 5 nonprofit entities that cover more than 27 communities on the South Shore, Meg has been cited by The Commonwealth Institute and The Boston Globe for its Top 100 Women-Led Businesses in Massachusetts.
+Meg has previously served as CEO of Norwell VNA (NVNA) and Hospice for nearly 30 years.
+Leading the agency from a single-town operation to a multi-million dollar organization encompassing five nonprofit entities that cover more than 27 communities on the South Shore, Meg has been cited by The Commonwealth Institute and The Boston Globe for its Top 100 Women-Led Businesses in Massachusetts.
 She has also been featured as one of five inspiring leaders by South Shore Living magazine.
 Her leadership has netted ten consecutive HomeCare Elite awards, including the last two as one of the Top 100 agencies in the country.
 A nurse practitioner, teacher, Massachusetts Public Health Council appointee, author and national advocate for home care, Meg Doherty is a visionary and leader in health care today.
 Meg lives in Norwell and is the mother of 2 adult children.

-ROBERT B. HAWK is a retired senior executive with S&D Coffee, Inc. In this position, he was responsible for national and international sales and served on numerous national boards and committees, including the National Restaurant Association, Massachusetts Restaurant Association and National Association of Automatic Merchandisers.
+Bob is a retired senior executive with S&D Coffee, Inc. In this position, he was responsible for national and international sales and served on numerous national boards and committees, including the National Restaurant Association, Massachusetts Restaurant Association and National Association of Automatic Merchandisers.
 Bob earned his bachelor’s degree in Economics from Lebanon Valley College and an MBA from the University of Utah.
 He was active in the early days of Friendship Home, serving on the Leadership Committee, Golf Committee and as auctioneer at many of the golf tournaments.
 Bob is active at the United Church of Christ in Norwell.
 He is the former Church Moderator and is currently the Treasurer and a member of the Finance Committee and Pastoral Search Ministry Team.
 A longtime resident of Norwell, Bob recently moved to Scituate.
 He has two married sons living in the area and four grandchildren.
 Bob enjoys playing golf, travel, spending time with friends and family.

-PAUL JEVNE joined the Friendship Home Board of Directors in 2010 and serves on the Development Committee.
-Paul is head of The Jevne Team at Coldwell Banker Real Estate.
+Paul joined the Friendship Home Board of Directors in 2010 and currently serves on the Development and Governance committees.
+Paul is head of The Jevne Team at Coldwell Banker Realty in Norwell and works with his daughter Lindsey and son Christian who represent the 3rd generation of Realtors in the Jevne family.
+A lifelong Norwell resident, Paul attended Norwell schools and is a graduate of Babson College.
 An active community volunteer, Paul has hosted the Labor Day Picnic on the Common in Norwell to help celebrate the holiday, raise awareness and support local charities.
-Paul has served as President of the Plymouth County Board of Realtors and has been recognized as Realtor of the Year.
+Paul is a past President of the Norwell Chamber of Commerce, the Plymouth County Board of Realtors, and has been recognized as Realtor of the Year.
 He has also been honored by the Norwell Chamber of Commerce as Norwell’s Citizen of the Year.
-Paul and his wife have two daughters and one son and are lifelong Norwell residents.
+Paul currently serves as a director of the First Parish Cemetery Corporation.
+Paul and his wife Beth have two daughters and one son.

-JOAN M. MULLARE, co-founder of Friendship Home, has served on the Friendship Home Board of Directors since 1999.
+Joan has served on the Friendship Home Board of Directors since 1999.
 She also serves on the Massachusetts Department of Developmental Services Regional and South Coastal Area Citizen Advisory Boards and the Residential Committee of New England Village.
 She is also active in several mother’s support groups.
 Joan and Wilma Goodhue were named Citizens of the Year in 2006 by the Norwell Chamber of Commerce and were awarded a certificate of Community Recognition by the Department of Developmental Services at the State House in 2011.
 Joan resides in Norwell and is the mother of four daughters.
 Her daughter Meg has developmental disabilities.